karlospn/mytechramblings-site-source-code/content/posts/gitops-with-azure-devops-helm-acr-flux-and-k8s.md

 ![diagram](/img/gitops-ci.png)

-Let me explain a little bit about how it is going to work:
+Let me explain a little bit about the workflow:

 1- The **developer** creates a new application an pushes the source code into an Azure DevOps repository.